 Generally speaking, traditional mutual funds have higher overall expense ratios than ETFs.
 Buying shares of a mutual fund directly from a management company involves more paperwork, which is part of the reason mutual funds cost more than their exchange-traded counterparts.

-Mutual funds can be passively managed as well.
-However, they generally track a market index and are called index funds.
+Mutual funds are often actively managed, but they can be passively managed as well.
 For example, the Vanguard Total Stock Market Index Fund Admiral Shares (VTSAX) is passively managed, only requiring changes when the underlying index is changed.

 Holding Period Return